aautumn-07/aautumn-07/README.md

 ##  About Me

-Hello, I'm Amrit a IT student  with a passion for building modern software applications and exploring Artificial Intelligence and Machine Learning.
+Hello, I'm a IT student  with a passion for building modern software applications and exploring Artificial Intelligence and Machine Learning.

 * 🎓 IT Student